QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

     @show g(rand(20)); # gradient at a random point
     # ForwardDiff.hessian(f,x') # or the hessian

-We can even auto-differenitate complicated functions with embedded iterations
+We can even auto-differentiate complicated functions with embedded iterations

 .. code-block:: julia